On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Deriving master equations from stochastic dynamics

 where the operator $A$ contains the deterministic (Hamiltonian) evolution of the system and $B$ is the operator setting the structure of the stochastic fluctuations encoded by the \ito's differential $\diff X_t$ of a stochastic process $X_t$.
 This allows for a great variety of models depending on the choice of the process and of the operators \cite{Barchielli2010StochasticNoise,Cialdi2019ExperimentalDynamics,DeChecchi2025DynamicsEquations,luczka2005Non-MarkovianNoise,DeKeijzer2025QubitNoise}.

 Linear SSEs do not, in principle, ensure the preservation of the norm of the state vector during a trajectory.
-In this framework, normalization can be obtained by ensuring the martingale property on the norm of the wavefunction.
+In this framework, normalization can be obtained by ensuring the martingale property on the norm of the wavefunction, meaning that the norm of the wavefunction at any time is constant as an average over the ensemble.
 This gives the condition